⚡ Quick Answer

 Best for: Most users looking for a well‑reviewed, reliable mainstream option

-Avoid if: You need high‑speed 4K video editing, rugged shock resistance, or secure encrypted storage
+Avoid if: You need high‑speed transfers for video editing or large database work

 Pros